variantstudios/wisdomwaysacupuncture.com/_conditions/chronic-ailments.md

 * dizziness
 * high blood pressure

-Some patients come in with just one of these issues, but more commonly, many of these symptoms come all wrapped up with each other with complex correlations.
+Some patients come in with just one of these issues, but more commonly, many of these symptoms come all wrapped up in each other with complex correlations.

 It's that complex pattern of the way these "internal" medical issues play out in your system, that I specialize in working with.